/

 Better delivery structure led to nearly 2x billable output

-After the rollout, the agency increased billable utilisation from 23% to 44.5%.
-That translated into 963 additional billable hours per month.
-Using a model rate of €60 per billable hour, that equals around €57.8k in additional monthly delivery value.
+After the rollout, billable utilisation increased from 23% to 44.5%, adding 963 billable hours per month.
+Based on a model rate of €60 per billable hour, this represents approximately €57.8k in additional monthly delivery value.

 ×1.93